wp-plugins/liveagent/readme.txt

 Here is the basic guide:
 1. Unzip `liveagent.zip` to the directory `/wp-content/plugins/liveagent`
 2. Activate LiveAgent plugin
-3. Create Free trial account or install LiveAgent on your own server
+3. Create trial account or install LiveAgent on your own server
 4. Set account user credentials in menu "LiveAgent"
 5. Go to menu LiveAgent -> Buttons.
 Choose button you like to have online on your website and click Save.
 6. Go to LiveAgent admin panel and start answering chats and emails of your visitors.